mecafdl/pigraphs_body_morphology/README.md

-This is the accompanying repository for the manuscript titled `Close Your Eyes and Tell Me What You See: From Proprioceptive Sensing to Robot Morphology`.
+This is the accompanying repository for the manuscript titled Machine Learning Driven Self-Discovery of the Robot Body Morphology.
 The repository contains:

 - Links to data sets and
 - MATLAB source code